Pakistan to import sugar, cotton from India: Finance Minister Hammad Azhar | Business

 The Ministry of Commerce separately asked for permission to allow import of white sugar from India through the Trading Corporation of Pakistan and commercial importers.

-Official sources here said that Prime Minister Khan as Minister-in-Charge of Commerce and Textile had already approved the reports placed before the ECC for allowing import of cotton and sugar from India.
+The decision to lift the import ban on sugar and cotton was taken days after Prime Minister Khan, responding to his Indian counterpart Narendra Modi's letter wishing him on Pakistan's National Day, said the people of Pakistan also desire peaceful cooperative relations with all neighbours, including India.

-''It shows that there is no technical or legal hindrance for importing these items from India,'' a source said.
+In his letter to Khan, Prime Minister Modi had said that India desires cordial relations with Pakistan but an atmosphere of trust, devoid of terror and hostility, is ''imperative'' for it.

 Tension has come down between the two nations after the restoration of ceasefire on the Line of Control last month.
-It was followed with an exchange of letters by the prime ministers of the two countries.
+On March 18, Pakistan's powerful Army chief Gen Qamar Javed Bajwa said it was time for India and Pakistan to ''bury the past and move forward''.

 It is said that the two sides are working behind the scenes to restore their full diplomatic ties which were downgraded after August, 2019 action in Kashmir.